Pets Trespassing & At Large

 - If you know who owns the animal, talk to them to let him or her know about the problem.
 He or she may be willing and able to solve the issue.
 If the animal is a cat, see "Keeping Cats Out of Gardens".

-- You may file a formal complaint:
+- File a formal complaint:

 (PDF, 170KB).